-Protein powder enables people to quickly and easily consume protein, and there are varieties on the market to match almost every dietary preference, food allergy, or flavor inclination.
+Powders enable people to quickly and easily consume this essential macro, and there are varieties on the market to match almost every dietary preference, food allergy, or flavor inclination.

 Whey concentrate is the most popular form of protein powder, because it's easy to find, mixes well, and gets absorbed quickly.
 It is usually between 70-80 percent protein, with the rest of the mass coming from carbs, fats, and moisture.
 It can also be used before or after exercise and as a protein-rich snack between meals.